 Holy Name of Jesus humbly began as a mission parish of Ascension Catholic Church in Eau Gallie, FL.
-On Christmas Eve, over fifty years ago, the first Mass was celebrated by Reverend Father Martin B. Power in Marty McGuire’s unfinished house in Indian Harbour Beach.
-The Most Reverend Joseph P. Hurley, Archbishop of St. Augustine, affectionately known as “Ten Acres Joe” for his farsighted policy of buying ten acre parish sites, had purchased our first ten acres in 1956.
+On Christmas Eve 1959, the first Mass was celebrated by Reverend Father Martin B. Power in Marty McGuire’s unfinished house in Indian Harbour Beach.
+The Most Reverend Joseph P. Hurley, Archbishop of St. Augustine (affectionately known as “Ten Acre Joe” for his farsighted policy of buying ten-acre parish sites) had purchased our first ten acres in 1956.
 At the suggestion of Father Power, an additional 3.7 acres was purchased in June of 1961, with a 290’ frontage on Highway A1A.

 Due to the rapid growth of HNJ, the provisional Church built in 1963 became overcrowded so Father Henry initiated a major fund drive in 1978 and raised a million dollars to build the permanent church with a seating capacity of 800 people.
 The Most Reverend Thomas Grady, Bishop of Orlando, dedicated the Church on October 26, 1980.

-Father David P. Page former Rector of St. James Cathedral, Orlando, became the fifth Pastor of HNJ in January, 1987.
-Developments continued with the parish becoming computerized in 1988.
+Father David P. Page, former Rector of St. James Cathedral, Orlando, became the fifth Pastor of HNJ in January, 1987.
+Advancements continued with the parish becoming computerized in 1988.
 The convent was renovated in 1989 and was converted into the Administration Center to house much needed offices for the pastoral and lay staff members.
-During 1987-88, a nationally known consultant on church process, facilitated a parish-wide consensus process called Vision 2000 in which parishioners decided on priorities, both in regard to ministry and facilities.
+During 1987-88, a nationally known consultant on church process, facilitated a parish-wide program called Vision 2000 in which parishioners decided on priorities, both in regard to ministry and facilities.
 This, in turn, led to the restructuring of the parish ministries into five commissions with pastoral and business administrators serving directly under the pastor.